mgooood/react-amplify-app/README.md

 User authentication was the first feature added to the backend.

-1. The file `amplify/auth/resource.ts` was created and configured to allow users to sign in with their email addresses.
+1. The file `amplify/auth/resource.ts` was configured to allow users to sign in with their email addresses.
-2. The main backend definition at `amplify/backend.ts` was updated to include the new auth resource.
-3. The local cloud sandbox was started to deploy the auth resources locally:
+2. The local cloud sandbox was started to deploy the auth resources locally:
     ```bash
     npx ampx sandbox
     ```
-4. The React frontend was configured in `src/main.jsx` to connect with the Amplify backend:
+3. The React frontend was configured in `src/main.jsx` to connect with the Amplify backend.
-    ```javascript
-    import { Amplify } from 'aws-amplify';
-    import outputs from '../amplify_outputs.json';
-    Amplify.configure(outputs);
-    ```
-5. The `App.jsx` component was wrapped with the `withAuthenticator` Higher-Order Component from `@aws-amplify/ui-react` to protect the app and provide a sign-in/sign-up UI.
+4. The `App.jsx` component was wrapped with the `withAuthenticator` Higher-Order Component from `@aws-amplify/ui-react` to protect the app and provide a sign-in/sign-up UI.

 ### 4. Defining the Data Model & API